-6. Notice of Intent to Apply: The Department will be able to review grant applications more efficiently if we know the approximate number of applicants that intend to apply.
-Therefore, we strongly encourage each potential applicant to notify us of their intent to submit an application.
-To do so, please email the program contact person listed under FOR FURTHER INFORMATION

-CONTACT with the subject line "Intent to Apply," and include the applicant's name and a contact person's name and email address.
-Applicants that do not submit a notice of intent to apply may still apply for funding; applicants that do submit a notice of intent to apply are not bound to apply or bound by the information provided.
+6. Notice of Intent to Apply: The Department will be able to develop a more efficient process for reviewing grant applications if it has a better understanding of the number of entities that intend to apply for funding under this competition.
+Therefore, the Secretary strongly encourages each potential applicant to notify the Department of its intent to submit an application.
+To do so, please email the program contact person listed under FOR FURTHER INFORMATION CONTACT with the subject line "Intent to Apply," and include the applicant's name and a contact person's name and email address.